Module refinery.lib.scripts.js.deobfuscation.stringarray

 """

-checksum expression in the rotation IIFE between string array passes.
+modifies the checksum expression in the rotation IIFE between string array passes.

 """